 Since the widget sends email I cannot provide a live demonstration.
 However here you can see the output recieved by email after the widget is inserted in a project.

 Adobe Captivate 4, minimum Flash Player 8 and PHP installed on your server.
 Your Adobe Captivate project needs to be published to AS2.

 Test package to verify the widget will work for you:

 In order to make sure that this widget will work on your system / setup you can download a special test package here.
 This package contains a Captivate project, some Flash coding and a PHP file.
-All you need to do is to edit the PHP file and insert your own email address and then upload all the files to the server / LMS where you intend to run your Captivate project from.Download the test package (1570)
+All you need to do is to edit the PHP file and insert your own email address and then upload all the files to the server / LMS where you intend to run your Captivate project from.Download the test package (2718 downloads)

 As far as I am aware of there are no know limitations of this widget other than the fact that you server needs to run PHP.
 Most webhosts already have PHP running on the server.